graycoreio/mage2docker/docs/stories/reinstalling.md

 ```

 ## This time with feeling
-Follow along with the ["getting started"](../getting-started/existing-project.md) to reinstall your environment.
+Now, you can follow along with the ["Existing Project Docs"](./existing-project.md) to setup your environment again.